svlentink/myhugoblogs/blog.lent.ink/content/post/webide.md

 My search continued.
-I needed a simple IDE to allow people (non-tech) to edit Markdown files and upload pictures for a static website generator/blog.
+I needed a simple IDE to allow people (non-tech) to edit Markdown files and upload pictures for a static blog/website generator.

 ## Lightweight WebIDE